crodier/software-blog/_posts/2023-09-22-message-formats.md

 must be understood by Java or other code.
-CapNProto and Aeron will use the original network bytes without creating additional buffers, saving time and CPU cost to "read" these messages into Java objects or C++ structs which then understand the message and can operate on it; for example reading my last name and looking up my purchase history to decide what Ad to show me.
-To do this the system must read my name and compare it to other names in a cache in memory.
+CapNProto and Aeron will use the original network bytes without creating additional buffers, saving time and CPU cost to read and then copy these messages into Java objects or C++ structs which then understand the message and can operate on it.

 CapNProto will not copy the name bytes "Rodier" into a Java object field "lastName"; instead it will define bytes and then mark the existing memory buffer as the last name field.
 In Protobuf and other formats, a Java object like "User" is created, and then the fields last name and first name.
-These fields are then *populated* from the bytes coming off the network; instead of using the original bytes.
+These fields are then *populated* from the bytes coming off the network via copying; instead of using the original bytes.
 This is a copy.
 This means Protobuf can be thought of as a **"one copy"** messaging framework using binary messages.

-If we ask AI, ChatGPT provides a nice overview as well.
+ChatGPT provides a nice overview as well.

-But if you have read this far, I have an important observation which AI will not tell you... and this is a critical and not often considered observation...
+But if you have read this far, I have an important observation which AI will not tell you... first let us see what ChatGPT thinks.

 ### ChatGPT on CapNProto vs Protobufs

-ChatGPT provided a nice summary, saving me some typing here.
-It is a detailed topic and this was good treatment:
+It is a detailed topic and this was good treatment from ChatGPT.

 ---
 Yes, Cap'n Proto is designed to be a zero-copy data serialization protocol, much like Protocol Buffers (protobufs).
 Both Cap'n Proto and protobufs aim to efficiently serialize and deserialize data with minimal memory allocation and copying.